 Please follow the procedure set out at the top of this document:

-In all disputes the parties shall attempt to resolve all disputes arising in a spirit of cooperation and with a problem-solving mind set, without formal proceedings and in accordance with the various dispute resolution procedures provided.
+We will attempt to resolve all disputes arising in a spirit of cooperation and with a problem-solving mind set, without formal proceedings and in accordance with the various dispute resolution procedures provided.

 In the event of the dispute not being resolved, please follow the general complaint procedure as stipulated by ICASA for all complaints except billing disputes:

-The complaint is required to be accompanied by the following
+The complaint is required to be accompanied by the following:

-- Your full particulars and contact details including phone number and e‐mail address.
+Your full particulars and contact details including phone number and e‐mail address.

-- Your relationship to us and any customer reference which may be applicable including either account number or ticket reference number.
+Your relationship to us and any customer reference which may be applicable including either account number or ticket reference number.

-- A statement of the reasons for the complaint with enough detail to allow us to assess the validity of the complaint and resolve the issue if necessary.
+A statement of the reasons for the complaint with enough detail to allow us to assess the validity of the complaint and resolve the issue if necessary.

-- Any relevant evidence or documentation you wish to submit in support of your complaint.
+Any relevant evidence or documentation you wish to submit in support of your complaint.

 Under the ICASA Code of Conduct Regulations, we are required to:

-- Acknowledge receipt of your complaint within three working days.
+Acknowledge receipt of your complaint within three working days.

-- Determine an outcome for the complaint and communicate this to you within fourteen (14) working days.
+Determine an outcome for the complaint and communicate this to you within fourteen (14) working days.

 Referral of Complaints to ICASA

-If you are not happy about the outcome of the Complaint you have the right to escalate it to ICASA.
+If you are not happy with the outcome of the Complaint you have the right to escalate it to ICASA.
 If ICASA are not able to resolve the matter it may be referred to the ICASA Complaints and Compliance Committee for adjudication.

-Please note that under the ICASA Code of Conduct Regulations 2008 you must give us an opportunity to resolve the matter within the 14 day period before you have the right to escalate your complaint to ICASA.
+Please note that under the ICASA Code of Conduct Regulations 2007 you must give us an opportunity to resolve the matter within the 14 day period before you have the right to escalate your complaint to ICASA.